thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/05-routing.desc.md

 **QUESTION:** Why does Angular put a `#` in the route path?

-**EXERCISE:** Figure out how to set a "catchall" route that will render the `home.html` template if the user visits any other route.
+<input type="checkbox"></input>**EXERCISE:** Figure out how to set a "catchall" route that will render the `home.html` template if the user visits any other route.

-**EXERCISE:** Make a simple portfolio site using Angular.
+<input type="checkbox"></input>**EXERCISE:** Make a simple portfolio site using Angular.
 It should have 3 routes: "projects", "bio", and "resume".
 Add a Bootstrap navbar to the layout file with links to all 3 routes.
 Figure out how to have the navbar reflect the current route that a user is on.

 ### $routeProvider

 $routeProvider not only allows us to set up static routes and load templates, but it also allows access to route parameters (as named groups), route-based redirections, and dynamically injecting dependencies into the controller (via resolve).
 We'll look more at resolve in the future when we work with services and components.

-**EXERCISE:** Make a simple route-based calculator.
+<input type="checkbox"></input>**EXERCISE:** Make a simple route-based calculator.
 When a user visits "/add/4/10", display "14".
 Do the same thing for division.
 To accomplish this, your routes will need to have path variables.
 Research how to define variable segments in your route.
 Next, you'll need to research how you access the value of path variables inside of a controller.
 You'll need to find the angular equivalent of the `params` hash in rails or the `req.params` object in Express.

-**EXERCISE:** Refactor the above exercise so that your calculator works using the query string.
+<input type="checkbox"></input>**EXERCISE:** Refactor the above exercise so that your calculator works using the query string.
 When a user visits "/add/?x=4&y=10", display "14".
 You will need to research how to access query string data inside of a controller.

-**EXERCISE:** Configure Angular so that routes do not contain `#`'s.
+<input type="checkbox"></input>**EXERCISE:** Configure Angular so that routes do not contain `#`'s.
 Research!
 You may want to start using https://www.npmjs.com/package/superstatic instead of `http-server` and look into the $location service and $locationProvider.

 ## Questions: